bucs110a0spring22/ch-6-lab-mgordillo35/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
 This lab made sure that we staretd getting compfortable writting our own code wether tahts rewriting or adding whats in the main().
-We had to use topics learned in class such as 3np1 to be able to graph data.
+We had to use topics learned in class such as 3np1 to be able to graph data and update that data based on user input.

 ## GRACE DAYS
 Grace days used for this assignment: 0